golanlevin/p5.plotSvg/README.md

 ---
 ## What the p5.plotSvg library *IS*:

 * The p5.plotSvg library allows you to export a p5.js drawing as an SVG file that consists exclusively of scalable 2D vector paths, such as lines, arcs, shapes, polylines, and curves.
-I anticipate that you'll use the SVG files generated with this library to execute your drawings on a vector output device, such as a laser cutter or an AxiDraw/NextDraw pen-plotter.
+I anticipate that you'll use the SVG files generated with this library to execute your drawings on a vector output device, such as a laser cutter, AxiDraw, or [NextDraw](https://store.bantamtools.com/collections/bantam-tools-nextdraw) pen-plotter.
 * The p5.plotSvg library is intended for use with p5.js, and is modeled after the way in which [PDF exporting](https://processing.org/reference/libraries/pdf/index.html) and [SVG exporting](https://processing.org/reference/libraries/svg/index.html) are implemented in [Processing](https://processing.org/) (Java).
 To use p5.plotSvg, you are expected to manage the timing of a `beginRecordSVG()` and `endRecordSVG()` function.
 * The p5.plotSvg library works by temporarily overriding the functionality of the p5.js drawing commands.
 At the precise moment when you export the SVG, p5 drawing commands like `line()` and `ellipse()` are redefined so that they not only draw onscreen, but *also* add their data to the SVG file.
 When the SVG is finished saving, the regular definitions of these functions are restored.